All Nighter (bus service): Service gaps

 Among the major bridges crossing the Bay, only the San Francisco Bay Bridge has All Nighter service, connecting San Francisco and Oakland.

 Routes

-The All Nighter network officially consists of 25 bus routes.
+The All Nighter network officially consists of 20+ bus routes.

-BART shadow service is provided by AC Transit routes 800 (between San Francisco and Richmond) and 801 (between Oakland and Fremont) in the East Bay, Muni route 14 in San Francisco (between Embarcadero and Daly City), and SamTrans route ECR on the Peninsula (between Daly City and San Francisco International Airport).
-Caltrain shadow service is provided by VTA route 22 (between Palo Alto and San Jose) and SamTrans route 397 (between San Francisco and Palo Alto, including stops at SFO).
+BART shadow service is provided by AC Transit routes 800 (between San Francisco and Richmond) and 801 (between San Leandro and Fremont) in the East Bay, Muni route 14 in San Francisco (between Embarcadero and Daly City), and SamTrans route ECR OWL on the Peninsula (between Daly City and San Francisco International Airport).
+Caltrain shadow service is provided by SamTrans route 397 (between San Francisco and Palo Alto, including stops at SFO) and previously by VTA route 22 (between Palo Alto and San Jose).

-AllNighter service to San Francisco International Airport is provided by both SamTrans route ECR (operating on a shortened route to Daly City, where it connects with Muni) and SamTrans route 397.
-Service to Oakland International Airport is provided by AC Transit routes 73 and 805.
+All Nighter service to San Francisco International Airport is provided by both SamTrans route ECR OWL (operating to Daly City, where it connects with Muni) and SamTrans route 397.
+Service to Oakland International Airport is provided by AC Transit route 805.

-Overnight service on VTA's route 22 is currently suspended.